cfwheels/cfwheels/wheels/docs/04 Database Interaction Through Models/12 Object Callbacks.md

 # Object Callbacks

-<p class="intro">Learn how to write code that runs every time a given object is created, updated, or deleted.</p>
+*Learn how to write code that runs every time a given object is created, updated, or deleted.*

 Callbacks in Wheels allow you to have code executed before and/or after certain operations on an object.
 This requires some further explanation, so let's go straight to an example of a real-world application: the e-commerce checkout.